nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

 ## Add the dropdown box

 Now we need to find a logical location for your dropdown box.
-This should be before the first instance of a `</div>`.
+This should be before the first instance of a `div`.
 Depending on the flow of your document, it might make the most sense to put it right at the top, as the first thing your user sees, or it might make more sense to put it after some explanation as I did in this page.

-Let's start with the text explaining what your user should do.
+Let's start with some text explaining what your user should do.

 <div id="div_html" style="display:block" markdown="1">